 - Contact the Count Compiler if you have questions or if you want to be assigned to an area based on need.

-- Contact an Area Leader to as about a specific area.
+- Contact an Area Leader (see list above right) to ask about a specific area.

 (click a name to open a contact form)

 Area Leaders should download and use and distribute these forms as needed.
 Feeder Watchers should use the Feeder Watcher Form to report data, and other participants may find the Species Tally Form useful.
 Click to view/download.

 Use these maps to identify a specific area in which to participate and select that area when you sign up online.
 Contact the leader of that area if you have questions (see contact information on this page).
 Note that some areas may be more popular than others, and that you may be asked to count birds in an area that differs from your first choice.
 Click to view/download.